Scruffydrew/Ark-SE-Fishing-Bot/README.md

 # Ark-Fishing-Bot

-**The only way to stop the program is to either close the console or to end it in task manager, it will also continuously snipe cars for you so can leave it over night and potentially come back to multiple purchases of cars.**
+**The only way to stop the program is to either close the console or to end it in task manager**

 To use the program follow the following steps:

 Step 1: